extremeheat/node-raknet-native/README.md

 ## Dependencies

 For the most part, pre-builds are provided so you don't need to worry about having the correct build tools installed.
-But if a pre-build doesn't work, you may need to install the following deps:
+But if a pre-build doesn't work or isn't avaliable, you may need to install the following deps:

 #### Mac OS